RamyAlshurafa/react-lifecycle/README.md

 $ npm run start:stage-1
 ```

-In this stage we will add logging functions to log every event occurs under hook and show the event target and event type
+In this stage we will add logging component to log every event occurs under hook and show the event target and event type.
-So we will create `historyModule.js`
+We need to append this component into `App` and we make some manipulation on it, but we won't to change or touch `App state`.

+How will we make this ? we need to create a module that let us to store, get and clear it.
 ```js
 function historyModule () {
   // array of events that occurred